envs-net/muc_banbot/README.md

 ## Features

-* 🛡️ Central admin room for all commands
+* 🛡️ Central admin room for all administrative commands
 * 🔒 Dynamic addition/removal of protected rooms
-* 🔄 Automatic rejoin and reapplication of bans on restart
-* 📦 Sync existing room bans into the database at startup
-* ❌ Ban, temporary ban, unban, banlist, bansearch, why
+* ❌ Ban, temporary ban, unban, banlist, bansearch, and why commands
-* ⌨️ Configurable command prefix for all chat commands
 * 🌐 Domain-based bans (`*.domain.tld`) to ban all users from a domain
 * 📝 Optional comment when banning (e.g., `!tempban user 10m spamming`)
-* 📊 Smart duplicate ban handling with automatic conversion (Permanent ↔ Tempban)
-* 💾 Ban import/export to CSV format for backup and migration
-* 🧯 Automatic SQLite database backup before CSV imports
 * ⏱️ Human-readable remaining time for temporary bans
 * ⏳ Automatic removal of expired temporary bans
+* 📊 Smart duplicate ban handling with automatic conversion (Permanent ↔ Tempban)
+* 🐞 Handles nick-only bans with best-effort enforcement
+* 🔄 Auto-updates nick-only bans to JID when user rejoins
+* ⚠️ Admins/Owners are protected from accidental bans
+* ⛔ Prevents ban application if the bot does not have admin/owner rights
+* 🚫 Global ignorelist (`!ignore`) to protect JIDs/domains from manual and RTBL bans
+* 📦 Sync existing room bans into the database at startup
+* 🔄 Automatic rejoin and reapplication of bans on restart
+* 👀 Monitors bot's admin/owner rights per room and reports loss to the admin room
+* 🏥 Periodic health checks for room connectivity and admin rights
+* 🩺 Dynamic `!status` health headline with reconnect, worker, DB, room-rights, and RTBL status
+* 🛡️ RTBL subscriptions via PubSub for SHA-256 JID hashes and plaintext domain bans
+* 🔄 Periodic RTBL refresh with quiet/no-change behavior
+* 📡 Optional own RTBL publish feed for local bans
 * 📣 Logs ban/unban actions in both admin and protected rooms
 * 🧾 SQLite audit log for moderation actions with automatic 365-day retention
 * 🧱 Structured JSON event logs for important moderation and operational events
-* ⚠️ Admins/Owners are protected from accidental bans
-* 🏥 Periodic health checks for room connectivity and admin rights
-* ⬆️ Periodic GitHub release checks with admin notifications and manual update checks
-* 👀 Monitors bot's admin/owner rights per room and reports loss to the admin room
-* ⛔ Prevents ban application if the bot does not have admin/owner rights
-* 🐞 Handles nick-only bans with best-effort enforcement
-* 🔄 Auto-updates nick-only bans to JID when user rejoins
-* 🖼️ Avatar support (XEP-0054, XEP-0084, XEP-0153) with vCard customization
+* 💾 Ban import/export to CSV format for backup and migration
+* 🧯 Automatic SQLite database backup before CSV imports
 * ✅ Input validation for JID format and domain bans
 * ✅ Startup and runtime config validation with safe reload handling
+* ⌨️ Configurable command prefix for all chat commands
 * 🚦 Rate limiting for all public protected-room commands
+* ⬆️ Periodic GitHub release checks with admin notifications and manual update checks
+* 🖼️ Avatar support (XEP-0054, XEP-0084, XEP-0153) with vCard customization

 ---